evalalave/openssl-cipher-list-scan/README.md

 # Installation:

-Donwload the 'cipherlist-host_port_protocol.sh' file from the releases and change the file permissions.
+Donwload the 'cipherlist-host_port_protocol.sh' file from the releases page and change the file permissions.
  ```sh
 chmod -R 700 ./cipherlist-host_port_protocol.sh
 ```